Reaching New Career Heights.

 In January 1992, BMW introduced the first Body and Paint Service Technician Education Program (STEP) in the industry.
 This program was developed to provide BMW centers with highly-trained, entry-level collision repair technicians.

 BMW’s Body and Paint Training Centers are fully equipped with the latest state-of-the-art tools, equipment and materials.
 Students utilize processes unique to the BMW Group as they advance their skill level in BMW technology, repair procedures and safety.

 Students receive hourly compensation during training; however, they are responsible for relocation, housing, food and program entry drug screen costs.

 The First Step to Professional Success: STEP Level 1.

-The BMW Body and Paint Service Technician Education Program (STEP) Level I engages and trains enthusiastic students for entry-level collision repair employment within the BMW center network.
+Open to all qualified applicants (see qualification list below), the BMW Body and Paint Service Technician Education Program (STEP) Level I engages and trains enthusiastic students for entry-level collision repair employment within the BMW center network.

 Located in Woodcliff Lake, NJ and Oxnard, CA, BMW STEP Level I is an eight-month training course focusing on all aspects of body and paint repair:

 - BMW Systems—electronic repair manual, parts catalog, flat-rate manual